 Immunoassays and protein binding assays frequently have sample-specific interferences that can lead to variable performance.
-These interferences, which can include, but are not limited to, other vitamin D metabolites and certain lipids, lead to scatter around the regression of measurements using these assays compared to values from LC-MS/MS reference measurement procedures.
+These interferences, which can include, but are not limited to, other vitamin D metabolites (eq.
+24,25-dihydroxyvitamin D3) and certain lipids, lead to scatter around the regression of measurements using these assays compared to values from LC-MS/MS reference measurement procedures.
 Generally, vitamin D metabolites are correlated with one another and as a result, the calibration of immunoassays and protein binding assays might yield accurate results on average.
 However, due to scatter around the regression line, these assays could produce results that are more than 25% different than the reference measurement procedures for a specific clinical sample.
-This could be the reason that the Abbott Architect I and the IDS EIA measurement procedures reported higher concentrations for total 25-OH-D in at least one of the samples that contained predominantly 25-OH-D3
+This could be the reason that the Roche instrument procedures reported significantly higher concentrations in one of the samples that contained predominantly 25-OH-D3 (ABVD-11), yet reported nearly accurate results for ABVD-12.
+The Roche results reported for ABVD-10 were lower than the target, which is consistent with the under-recovery of 25-OH-D2 in these assay systems. which has been seen in previous Surveys.
+In a previous Survey that used ABVD-12, the Vitros measurement system also reported higher than expected total 25-OH-D results, consistent with sample-specific interferences, although calibration could also be an issue.
+In addition, the large number of laboratories reporting results with the Siemens Centaur measurement system that fell outside the 25% acceptable range for ABVD-12 seems to be related to the high variability across sites at this low concentration (CV = 20.5%).